Ukraine updates: Russia fires over 20 missiles – DW – 04/28/2023

-Ukraine's air force intercepted over 20 cruise missiles and two unmanned aerial vehicles over Kyiv, according to the capital city's administration.
-Meanwhile several other cities were hit overnight.
+Kyiv said it intercepted over 20 cruise missiles and two unmanned aerial vehicles, while at least 19 people were killed in strikes targeting other Ukrainian cities.
 DW has the latest.

 https://p.dw.com/p/4Qeau